WilsonSchwegler/UncertaintyAwareForecastingOfMLBPitcherValue/README.md

 ## Contact

-If you have questions or would like to discuss this work, feel free to reach out.
+If you have questions or would like to discuss this work, feel free to reach out via email or LinkedIn.